If you're being forced to marry someone against your will, there is help out there.

-Approximately 15% of the cases dealt with by the FMU are men, but it's on the rise.
-"It's hard for men to come forward because of the belief that they're 'macho'," says Imran Rehman, a support worker for Karma Nirvana, an organisation that offers support and help for victims of forced marriage.
-"If men have issues in forced marriage or domestic violence, we can give one-to-one emotional support.
-We understand the issues of what men and women are going through and can refer them to a refuge or safe house."
+Approximately 15% of the cases dealt with by the FMU are men, but it’s on the rise.
+“It’s hard for men to come forward because of the belief that they’re ‘macho’,” says Imran Rehman, a support worker for Karma Nirvana, an organisation that offers support and help for victims of forced marriage.
+“If men have issues in forced marriage or domestic violence, we can give one-to-one emotional support.
+We understand the issues of what men and women are going through and can refer them to a refuge or safe house.

 Photo of frightened woman by Shutterstock.

-Written by Marcella Carnevale
+By Marcella Carnevale

 It's like a mid-life crisis, only earlier.